bmake/alteBMaKEWebseite/README.md

-# bmake.github.io

-Landingpage for bmake.github.io
+The old version Landingpage for bmake.github.io